thechnet/une/README.md

 ## What is Une?

-Une is an **unfinished, unpolished, and *very* simple** interpreted programming language written in pure C as part of my Gymnasium Matura paper.
+Une */juːn/* is an **unfinished, unpolished, and *very* simple** interpreted programming language written in C as part of my Gymnasium Matura paper.

 ## What can Une do?